dice-roller/documentation/docs/guide/notation/modifiers.md

 This could end up with duplicates, if the re-roll also rolls a duplicate.

-If you only want to re-roll duplicates if they match certain criteria (ie. below a certain threshold, or equal a certain value), you can use a [Compare Point](#compare-point):
+If you only want to re-roll duplicates if they match certain criteria (i.e. below a certain threshold, or equal a certain value), you can use a [Compare Point](#compare-point):

 ```javascript
 4d6u=5    // Only re-roll duplicates that roll a 5